Michael Sarrazin

-Michael Sarrazin (May 22, 1940 – April 17, 2011) was a Canadian actor.
-His most notable film was They Shoot Horses, Don't They?.
+Jacques Michel André Sarrazin (May 22, 1940 – April 17, 2011), known as Michael Sarrazin, was a Canadian actor.
+He gained prominence with a number of leading roles in Hollywood films from the late 1960s through the 1970s, with a breakout part in They Shoot Horses, Don't They?
+(1969).
+According to one obituary, "Sarrazin fit the anti-hero ethos of the era, often playing rootless characters."
+He was a BAFTA Award, Golden Globe, and Gemini Award nominee.

-Early life
+Early life and education

 Sarrazin was born Jacques Michel André Sarrazin in Quebec City, Quebec, and moved to Montreal as a child.
 After acting in school plays, he landed his first professional role at age 17.
+He trained at the Actors Studio in New York City.

 Career

-Sarrazin worked on television productions in Toronto such as Festival and Wojeck.
-He then gained a contract with MCA Universal.
+Sarrazin worked on television productions in Toronto such as Festival and Wojeck, appeared in a taped production of Romeo and Juliet opposite Geneviève Bujold, and appeared in National Film Board shorts.
+He then gained a contract with MCA Universal, moving to Los Angeles.
 His early appearances include episodes of The Virginian (1965) and Bob Hope Presents the Chrysler Theatre as well as the TV film The Doomsday Flight (1966) and the feature Gunfight in Abilene (1967).

 20th Century Fox borrowed him for the lead role in The Flim-Flam Man (1967), co-starring George C. Scott and Sue Lyon.
 Universal then cast him with Anthony Franciosa in A Man Called Gannon (1968) and with James Caan in Journey to Shiloh (1968).
 Fox asked him back to star in The Sweet Ride (1968) alongside Jacqueline Bisset, who became his real-life girlfriend for the next several years.

 Sarrazin appeared in some thrillers for Universal such as Eye of the Cat (1969) with Gayle Hunnicutt and Eleanor Parker and In Search of Gregory (1969) with Julie Christie and John Hurt.
 He was originally cast to play Joe Buck in Midnight Cowboy (1969), but he was unable to gain release from a prior contract and the part went to Jon Voight.
 He was announced for the male lead in Cover Me Babe, but was replaced by Robert Forster.

 Sarrazin's breakthrough role was in the dark Great Depression drama They Shoot Horses, Don't They?
 (1969).
 The Sydney Pollack film earned nine Oscar nominations.
 Sarrazin starred alongside Jane Fonda, Susannah York, Gig Young, Red Buttons, Bonnie Bedelia and Bruce Dern.
+Of his role, Sarrazin recalled "You could have paid me a dollar a week to work on that film.
+It hits you bolt upright.
+I still get really intense when I watch it.
+We stayed up around the clock for three or four days.
+Pollack said we should work until we showed signs of exhaustion."